The Yellow Book

 Paperback

-Cronin’s second poetry collection follows SELF-PORTRAITS while changing its frame of reference.
-Where the earlier book stayed close to the speaking voice and its immediate pressures, these poems widen their field of attention, placing private perception alongside astronomical time, distance, and scale.
-The shift is formal as much as thematic: the poems move outward, letting personal moments register against images of vastness, duration, and indifference.
-The book grows less concerned with confession than with proportion—how a single life appears when set beside forces that neither notice nor respond.
-The collection holds that tension steadily, allowing intimacy to persist without claiming universality, and scale to expand without erasing the human voice that measures it.
+Cronin’s second poetry collection follows SELF-PORTRAITS and reorients its frame of reference.
+The earlier book stays close to the speaking voice and its immediate conditions; these poems widen their field of attention, placing private perception alongside astronomical time, distance, and scale.
+The change is formal as well as thematic: the poems move outward, letting personal moments register against images of vastness, duration, and indifference.
+The book turns from confession toward proportion, asking how a single life appears when set beside forces that neither notice nor respond.
+The collection sustains that tension, allowing intimacy to persist without claiming universality, and scale to expand while the human voice that measures it remains.